rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 * [Purchase the full presentation here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/s6308856db204f932337618af86352c19c3c0f8de) or at [this page](https://goget.fund/2IjdMNU).
 * If you find value in my work, [please donate here](https://tinyurl.com/yyoo6z96).

 ## 1. The Myth of Mappings.
+When mappings don't map.
+Prevent semantic harm in your semantic harmonization activity.

-**MYTH / FALSITY** :x:: mappings/harmonization/alignment activities between terms, vocabularies, ontologies, etc., are always correct, complete or true mappings. a given mapping/harmonizaiton activity will be accurate and guarantee correct mappings between your and other terms, vocabularies,etc.
+**MYTH / FALSITY** :x:: mappings/harmonization/alignment activities between terms, vocabularies, ontologies, etc., are always correct, complete or true mappings.
+A given mapping/harmonizaiton activity will be accurate and guarantee correct mappings between your and other terms, vocabularies, etc.

 **TRUTH(S)** :white_check_mark:: **There are degrees of mappings, degrees of semantic harmoniztion.
 Mappings may not be correct or complete.
 There are a number of considersations and tasks to get accurate mappings and harmonization, but not all activities perform them. **